Grow and Thrive in a Diverse Community

 A Future Within Reach

-Bellarmine offers three tuition payment plans that are managed through Smart Tuition—one payment, two payments, or eleven monthly payments.
+Bellarmine offers three tuition payment plans that are managed through Tuition Management—one payment, two payments, or eleven monthly payments.

 The process of applying for tuition assistance is completely separate from the admissions process.
 The Admissions Committee evaluation is based solely on a student’s qualifications, and tuition assistance is awarded purely on the basis of financial need.
 Bellarmine is committed to helping families via its tuition assistance program, and we offer financial support to the extent resources are available.